Vladimir-Tarasov/tour-of-heroes-testing/README.md

-# Test plan for tour of heroes application.
+# Testing of tour of heroes application.

 ## Objective:
 To ensure e2e testing of the application Tour of Heroes.